hasenbanck/vp9-parser/README.md

 ## Use case

 This crate does not contain a VP9 decoder.
-It only provides the tools to parse a VP9 bitstream, which then could be handled by a dedicated decoder, e.g. `Vulkan Video`.
+It only provides the tools to parse a VP9 bitstream, which then could be handled by a dedicated decoder.
+Most likely the output will be fed into hardware decoders like `Vulkan Video`, `VA-API`, `VDPAU`, `NVDEC` and possibly `DXVA`.

 ## Roadmap